 Follow the steps below to perform a quick functional check to your oscilloscope.

 3.2.1 Power on the oscilloscope

-Press the ON/OFF button.
-The default Probe option attenuation setting is 1X.
+Plug in the oscilloscope and press the ON/OFF button.
+Then push the DEFAULT SETUP button.
+The default Probe option attenuation setting is 10X.